wout/chronology.js/README.md

 var chronology = new Chronology
 ```

-The default limit of redo's is `20` by default but can be set to any desired value:
+The default limit of redo's is `20` but can be set to any desired value:

 ```javascript
 var chronology = new Chronology({ limit: 150 })